CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03b3-REST-Ex2.md

     Note the similar results but with a list of network host endpoints.

-Congratulations, you've successfully established a REST API session with Cisco DNA Center in the DevNet Sandbox lab. environment.
-Let's move on a different kind of API: model-driven programmability with NETCONF and YANG.
+Congratulations, you've successfully established a REST API session with Cisco DNA Center in the DevNet Sandbox lab environment.
+Let's move on to a different kind of API: model-driven programmability with NETCONF and YANG.

 ---